 In this episode, Mark Rockwell shares his unique approach as a lawyer and entrepreneur to building a successful business—from what and who you need, to the attitude you must have.

-If you want to learn more about Mark Rockwell’s approach to starting and building a successful law firm business, then this episode is for you.
+If you want to learn more about the approach of starting and building a successful law firm business, then this episode is for you.

-Conventional wisdom teaches that law firms and businesses need to get out there and market themselves — but is that the best way to get cases?
+Conventional wisdom teaches that law firms and businesses need to get out there and market themselves — but is that the best way to get law cases?
 Showing possible clients what we can do for them requires more than advertising.
-We cannot acquire clients through law firm marketing strategies and tactics alone; we must earn them through trust.
-But how can people trust you if they aren't sure how you can assist them?
+We cannot acquire clients through authentic law office marketing strategies and tactics alone; we must earn them through trust.
+But how can people trust your firm if they aren't sure how you can assist them?

-In this episode, we interview the CEO Lawyer, Ali Awad — a well-known social media expert and personal injury attorney.
-He shares that harnessing social media is all about authenticity.
+In this episode, we interview the CEO Lawyer, Ali Awad — Ali is a well-known social media expert and personal injury attorney.
+Ali shares that harnessing social media is all about legitimacy.
 It's not always about advertising; in fact, 90% of his content is educational.
 We also discuss how to align your business model with your purpose and build a growth strategy around it.

 We all know how busy law firms can get.
 You alone, as a lawyer and owner, can’t accomplish every single thing needed for trials and consultations.
 The whole firm needs to work together to make things happen.
 That said, it’s critical to have an efficient system in place to ensure that everyone gets all their tasks done seamlessly.
 A systematic law firm allows your employees to grow and helps you focus on being a better lawyer.